 Once the horse is no longer reluctant to move, they can be reintroduced to daily turnout in a calm environment.
 Another option is to engage in slow hand-walking to re-introduce them to exercise and avoid extended stall rest.

-If your PSSM horse has had a recent tying-up episode, their return to training and exercise needs to be gradual.
+If your PSSM horse has had a recent tying-up episode, ensure their return to training and exercise is gradual.

-The duration of work can be increased by 2 minutes every day.
-Once they reach 15 minutes of exercise, provide a 5-minute walking break after each 15-minute interval of trotting.
-Continue with this for at least 3 weeks before introducing work at a canter.
+The duration of work can be increased by two minutes every day.
+Once they reach 15 minutes of exercise, provide a five-minute walking break after each 15-minute interval of trotting.
+Continue with this for at least three weeks before introducing work at a canter.

 Re-introduction to collected work should also be done very gradually, beginning with just 2-5 minute periods of collection under saddle followed by an opportunity to rest and stretch.